 Activator is a handheld tool used to adjust joints through a short impulse.
 Activators can be used on different settings to determine the amount of forced used with an adjustment, based off the presentation of the patient.

-All of our Chiropractors majored in Gonstead whilst attending RMIT University.
+All of our Chiropractors learnt Gonstead whilst attending RMIT University.
 This technique uses numerous assessments and forms of diagnosis to determine the cause of the patient's condition.
-In some cases X-rays may be utilised to determine the line of drive and torque required to specifically adjust a patient vertebrae when a joint is fixated.
+In some cases X-rays may be utilised to determine the line of drive and torque required to specifically adjust a patient vertebrae.
 Clarence Gonstead was the founder and developer of the Gonstead Technique.
-Originally trained as an engineer, Clarence designed a technique based on angles, forces and vectors needed to correct the vertebral misalignment.
+Originally trained as an engineer, Clarence designed a technique based on angles, forces and vectors.

-Diversified identifies restriction is joint motion and aims to reduce that restriction or fixation through manual adjustments.
 When looking at a vertebral joint Diversified looks at the transverse process or lateral mass of the vertebrae to identify the motion of fixation.
-Thrusting in this direction will often result in a cavitation or pop of the joint, leading to increased movement.
-Diversified is the most commonly used Chiropractic technique worldwide and is a very well accepted by the physiotherapy and osteopathy community.
+Thrusting in this direction will often result in a cavitation or 'pop' of the joint.

-Pelvic blocking is strongly associated with SOT or the sacro-occipital technique and our practice has the latest state of the art inflatable pelvic blocks designed to ensure maximum comfort whilst stimulating your pelvic girdle.
-SOT also focuses on the cerebrospinal fluid flow surrounding the spinal cord and brain to allow maximum nutrients and minimal irritation.
-It is also a low force technique that many people find beneficial if they have previously not received relief from more manual or higher force techniques.
+Pelvic blocking is strongly associated with SOT or the sacro-occipital technique and our practice has the latest state of the art inflatable pelvic blocks designed to ensure maximum comfort.